danielfett/draft-dpop/mainmatter.md

 clients if a `jti` value has been seen before.

-Note: To acommodate for clock offsets, the server MAY accept DPoP tokens that carry an `iat` time in the near future (e.g., up to one second in the future).
+Note: To acommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the near future (e.g., up to one second in the future).

 ## Signed JWT Swapping

-Servers accepting signed DPoP tokens MUST check the `typ` field in the headers of the JWTs to ensure that adversaries cannot use JWTs created for other purposes in the DPoP headers.
+Servers accepting signed DPoP proof JWTs MUST check the `typ` field in the headers of the JWTs to ensure that adversaries cannot use JWTs created for other purposes in the DPoP headers.

 ## Signature Algorithms

-Implementers MUST ensure that only digital signature algorithms that are deemed secure can be used for signing DPoP tokens.
+Implementers MUST ensure that only digital signature algorithms that are deemed secure can be used for signing DPoP proofs.
 In particular, the algorithm `none` MUST NOT be allowed.

 ## Message Integrity {#request_integrity}

 DPoP does not ensure the integrity of the payload or headers of requests.
-The signature of DPoP tokens only contains the HTTP URI and method, but not, for example, the message body or other request headers.
+The signature of DPoP proofs only contains the HTTP URI and method, but not, for example, the message body or other request headers.